geoserver/geoserver/doc/en/user/source/rest/api/styles.rst

 ^^^^^^^^^^^^^^^^^^^^

 The ``quietOnNotFound`` parameter avoids to log an Exception when the style is not present.
 Note that 404 status code will be returned anyway.

+.. _rest_api_styles_pretty:

+``pretty``
+^^^^^^^^^^

+The ``pretty`` parameter returns the style in a human-readable format, with proper whitespace and indentation.
+This parameter has no effect if you request a style in its native format - in this case the API returns the exact content of the underlying file.
+The HTML, XML, and JSON formats do not support this parameter.

 ``/workspaces/<ws>/styles[.<format>]``
 --------------------------------------